pengyu1608/SystemPipeR/BatchSubmit_Seq_Job.md

-#Pre-process raw sequencing data and submit fastq files to server
+fi#Pre-process raw sequencing data and submit fastq files to server

 Usually one sequencing run is composed of a group of samples (e.g. 24).
 Each sample has a unique index.
 So the first step of data processing is to demultiplex samples.